aws-samples/machine-learning-using-k8s/tensorflow-horovod-imagenet.md

     If more than one GPU is used, then you may have to replace `NCCL_SOCKET_IFNAME=eth0` with `NCCL_SOCKET_IFNAME=^docker0`.

     MPI command needs some explanations. `-np` represents a total number process which will be equal to `WORKERS` * `GPU`.

-1. Generate the config
+1. Generate the config:

     ```
     COMPONENT=openmpi
     ks generate openmpi ${COMPONENT} --image ${IMAGE} --secret ${SECRET} --workers ${WORKERS} --gpu ${GPU} --exec "${EXEC}"
     ```

-1. Set the parameter for created Volume
+1. Set the parameter for the created volume:

     ```
     ks param set ${COMPONENT} volumes '[{ "name": "efs-pvc", "persistentVolumeClaim": { "claimName": "nfs-external" }}]'
     ```

-1. Set the parameter for volumeMounts
+1. Set the parameter for volumeMounts  :

     ```
     ks param set ${COMPONENT} volumeMounts '[{ "name": "efs-pvc", "mountPath": "/mnt"}]'
     ```

-    Above command will make the `data` available under `\mnt\data` directory for each pod.
+    This command will make the `data` available under `/mnt/data` directory for each pod.

 1. Deploy the config to your cluster